gmofishsauce/v6502demo/README.md

 ### Decompress the working files

-On my first pass at downloading, I did not document the fact that some non-image files in the wiki are gzipped.
+Some non-image files in the wiki are gzipped.
 Image files are sensibly not gzipped as they don't compress much.
 I wrote another shell script, `./tools/gunz.sh`, to find all the gzipped files and unzip them.
 The script is idempotent (it can be safely rerun if gzipped files are ever added to the repo).
-The script uses tricks like `find -print0 ... | xargs -0 ...` because of the file naming issue.
+The script uses tricks like `find -print0 ... | xargs -0 ...` because of the file naming issue, which is resolved in a later step.

 ### Download the authorship information